wdporter/i-am-that-vuepress/49-mind-causes-insecurity/readme.md

 **M:**&ensp;Exactly.
 As nothing and nobody you are safe and happy.
-You can have the experience for the asking.
+You can have the experiënce for the asking.
 Just try.

 But let us go back to what is accidental and what is spontaneöus or natural.